 EXAMPLE Examples of equipment requirement properties are material of construction and minimum equipment capacity.

 Equipment requirement properties may contain nested equipment requirement properties.

 Table 179 defines the relationship roles for the equipment requirement property.
+Table 180 defines the attributes for the equipment requirement property.